hzhou/MyDef/README.md

 0. Dependency:

+        perl -- base language
-        perl -- It is currently programmed in Perl 5.
-Most system have it installed by default. make, sh, git -- part of the covenience requirement, only tested in GNU make, bash vim -- optional
+        make, sh, git -- covenience requirement, only tested with GNU make, bash vim -- optional, but you need an editor that supports indentation, syntax, and short-cut keys

 1. MyDef currently is in perl.
 First setup a custome installation environment: